senthilvsh/saffron/installers/README.md

 ## What the Installer Does

 The installer performs these steps:
-1. Checks if Java 17 or higher is installed
+1. Creates a `.saffron` directory in your home folder
+2. Downloads and installs Java JRE 17 into the `.saffron/jre` directory
+   - **No need to install Java separately!**
-2. Downloads the latest Saffron release from GitHub
+3. Downloads the latest Saffron release from GitHub
-3. Extracts the package and sets up necessary files
-4. Makes sure scripts are executable
+4. Creates launcher scripts that use the bundled JRE
 5. Adds Saffron to your PATH environment variable
 6. Gives instructions for completing installation

+## Features

+- **No Java Installation Required**: Saffron now comes with its own Java Runtime Environment
+- **Self-contained**: All Saffron components are installed in a single directory
+- **Won't Interfere**: Doesn't modify any system-wide Java installations
+- **Architecture Aware**: Automatically selects the right JRE for your system (x64, ARM64)

 ## Requirements

-- Java 17 or higher must be installed
+- Internet connection to download Saffron and JRE
 - Linux/macOS: Bash shell
 - Windows: PowerShell 3.0 or higher
-- Internet connection to download Saffron

 ## After Installation